jbcodeforce/flink-studies/docs/index.md

 ## The What

 [Apache Flink](https://flink.apache.org) (2016) is a framework and **distributed processing** engine for stateful computations over unbounded and bounded data streams.
 Flink supports batch (data set) and graph (data stream) processing.
+Since few years it becomes standard for its performance and rich feature set.

+It is based on four important capabilities:

+* Streaming
+* State
+* Time
+* Checkpoint

-It is very good at:
+Flink is very good at:

 * Very low latency processing with event time semantics to get consistent and accurate results even in case of out of order events.
 * Exactly once state consistency.
 * Millisecond latencies while processing millions of events per second
 * Expressive and easy-to-use APIs: map, reduce, join, window, split, and connect...
 * Fault tolerance, and high availability: supports worker and master failover, eliminating any single point of failure
+* Support Java, Scala, Python and SQL to implement the streaming logic.
 * A lot of connectors to integrate with Kafka, Cassandra, Pulsar, Elastic Search, JDBC, S3...
 * Support container and deployment on Kubernetes
 * Support updating the application code and migrate jobs to different Flink clusters without losing the state of the application